lynnpepin/reso/README.md

  * [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) -- A Turing-complete zero-player-game.
 By far the most popular cellular automata.
 Rest in Peace John Conway.
  * [Wireworld](https://en.wikipedia.org/wiki/Wireworld) -- Another cellular automata in which it is easy to implement logic circuits.
  * [Brian's Brain](https://en.wikipedia.org/wiki/Brian%27s_Brain) -- A cellular automaton similar to the previous.
- * [Bitmap Logic Simulator] -- I'm not sure how this works, but check it out.
+ * [Bitmap Logic Simulator](https://realhet.wordpress.com/2015/09/02/bitmap-logic-simulator/) -- I'm not sure how this works, but check it out!
+It's a similar idea.